BaseMax/PHPTaskDDD/README.md

 composer install
 ```

+Copy the `.env.example` file to `.env` and put real values.

-Configure the database connection in config/db.php.
+Configure the database connection in `config/db.php`.

 Run the database migration:
 ```bash